 VGI-Analytics follows on from a very successful pre-AGILE conference workshop in Helsinki in June 2016 with 30 attendees registered called Link-VGI: LINKing and analyzing Volunteered Geographic Information (VGI) across different platforms.
 Please see the workshop web-page for LinkVGI 2016.
 LinkVGI is also published as a data descriptor from the hands-on session.
 Indeed the workshop organisers have been working together in this general research areas for several years now.
 In 2015 the RICH-VGI workshop (enRICHment of volunteered geographic information (VGI): Techniques, practices and current state of knowledge) was organised before AGILE 2015 in Lisbon, Portugal.
 An earlier pre-AGILE conference workshop ACTIVITY (Action and Interaction in Volunteered Geographic Information) was held in Leuven in May 2013 before AGILE 2013.
 A journal paper was produced after this workshop on the key outcomes of the workshop

-The tentative outline of the workshop is as follows below.
+The outline of the workshop is as follows below.
 The timings have been designed so that they work with the timetables of the other pre AGILE workshops for the purposes of coffee breaks and lunches.
+Papers will be available in the coming days.
+After the workshop presentations and other materials will also be openly accessible from this webpage.

 The AGILE 2017 website will contain information and directions of how to travel to Wageningen University.